Multivariate Boosted Trees and Applications to Forecasting and Control

 \subsection{Data driven control}

+Standard control methods rely on a model of the controlled system, which is usually identified through system identification techniques \citep{ljungSystemIdentification1998a}.
+One standard description of the controlled system is the so called linear state-space representation, which in its discrete time-invariant form is described by:

-Data-driven control (DDC) has been introduced in the last years as a way to overcome identification issues in model predictive control (MPC).
-The latter usually relies on the assumption that the controllable system obeys to linear time-invariant dynamics.
-However, for many systems of interest, a single linear system could not provide enough accuracy, while increasing the number of states or switching to a non-linear system can introduce identification issues and increase the computational time of the controller.
-The authors in \cite{Jain2017,Smarra2018} introduce the idea of fitting a tree $f(x,\Theta)$, which responses are linearized dynamics of the controllable system.
-If the features used for growing the tree do not include control actions and system states, the linear dynamics identified in the leaves can be regarded as locally time-invariant and thus be used for control.
+where $\xi_t \in \mathds{R}^{n_s}$ is the vector of system states, $\gamma_t \in \mathds{R}^{n_o}$ is the vector of measured system's outputs, $u_t \in \mathds{R}^{n_o}$ is the vector of system's controlled inputs and $w_t \in \mathds{R}^{n_s}$ and $v_t \in \mathds{R}^{n_o}$ are two vector of (usually) uncorrelated Gaussian disturbances, taking into account discrepancy between the system's model and the real one and measurement noise, respectively.
+Model \eqref{eq:lin_sys}-\eqref{eq:lin_sys_2} is then used to optimally control the target system, usually coupling it with feedback controllers or with model predictive control (MPC) \citep{morariModelPredictiveControl1988a}.
+Data-driven control (DDC) has been introduced in the last years as a way to overcome identification issues in MPC.
+For many systems of interest, a single linear system could not provide enough accuracy, while increasing the number of states or switching to a non-linear system can introduce identification issues and increase the computational time of the controller.
+The authors in \cite{Jain2017,Smarra2018} introduce the idea of fitting a tree $f(x,\theta)$, which responses are linearized dynamics of the controllable system.
+If the features used for growing the tree do not include control actions and system states, the linear dynamics identified in the leaves can be regarded as independent from the system and thus be directly used for control.